 She even kills Gang Jae when he was about to reveal her identity to Pil Do.
 Hye Jin clears the evidence that lets Mu Jin walk away scot-free.

 The most shocking twist of My Name was the identity of Ji Woo's dad.
 He was not a gangster and was working undercover the whole time.

 Narcotics chief Cha Gi Ho sent Yoon Dong Hoon (Ji Woo's dad) to work as an undercover agent and spy on Mu Jin.
 Till the end, it looked like Jang Tae Ju killed her but in reality, it was Choi Mu Jin who killed Ji Woo's father.

 Mu Jin discovered Dong Hoon's betrayal and decided to kill her because that's the kind of person he is.

 Even till the end, he doesn't let Ji Woo go and is weirdly obsessed with her.

 The ending was justified and bittersweet.
 Mu Jin emotionally manipulated her till the end.
 Without any remorse, he twisted Ji Woo and destroyed her life.

 In the end, Ji Woo ended up getting revenge on Mu Jin but at the cost of her life which was now destroyed.

 She became a fugitive and is now on the run from law enforcement.
-My Name is streaming on Netflix, don't forget to binge-watch the Kdrama.
 The drama is full of action scenes and worth the watch!